 Treat people as ‘they’ would like to be treated

-“Father Ted” is a highly successful TV sitcom currently doing the rounds of the repeat channels**.
-It's about a trio of priests in an island off Ireland's West Coast.
+“Father Ted” was a highly successful TV sitcom currently doing the rounds of the repeat channels**.
+It’s about a trio of priests in an island off Ireland’s West Coast.

 Their housekeeper, the long suffering and totally dedicated Mrs Doyle, puts in an appearance in most episodes and her usual role is to make visitors feel welcome and at home.